maiste/maiste.fr/static/pages/logging.md

 ## 2025

+### 2025-01-27

+Switch to the new design, finally!

 ### 2025-01-24

-I finished implementing the new design for the desktop version. to finish the implementation, I need to make the adjustements for the mobile version.
-I know it is more usual to do the other way but I wanted to have the full screen version first because this is my primary source usage of this website.
+I finished implementing the new design for the desktop version.
+To finish the implementation, I need to make the adjustments for the mobile version.
+I know it is more usual to do the other way but, I wanted to have the full screen version first because this is my primary source usage of this website.

 ### 2025-01-19